agarcia-oss/sealed-secrets/helm/sealed-secrets/README.md

 ## Introduction

-Bitnami charts for Helm are carefully engineered, actively maintained and are the quickest and easiest way to deploy containers on a Kubernetes cluster that are ready to handle production workloads.
+Bitnami's charts for Helm are carefully engineered, actively maintained and are the quickest and easiest way to deploy containers on a Kubernetes cluster that are ready to handle production workloads.

 This chart bootstraps a [Sealed Secret Controller](https://github.com/bitnami-labs/sealed-secrets) Deployment in [Kubernetes](http://kubernetes.io) using the [Helm](https://helm.sh) package manager.